Skip to main content

 Who It Affects

-• Physician assistants (PAs) licensed in Alabama (and other participating states) who may obtain a compact privilege to practice in other member states, subject to education, certification, background checks, and adherence to compact rules.
+• Physician assistants (PAs): may obtain a compact privilege to practice in multiple participating states, subject to education, certification, conduct, and jurisprudence requirements.

 Key Provisions